nivekxyz/dotlnx/README.md

 **For authors:** Use `dotlnx bundle` to create a `.lnx` bundle from an AppImage or a binary/script.
 One config file (`config.toml`) describes how to run the app and optional AppArmor rules.
 No hand-written `.desktop` or profile files.

 **For end users and admins:** Drop a bundle into `~/Applications` (or `/Applications`); a background service syncs it into the app menu and applies confinement automatically.
-End users don’t need to run dotlnx—they only add or remove bundles, but the command is available for sync, validate, and other tasks.
+End users don’t need to run dotlnx.
+They only add or remove bundles; the command is available for sync, validate, and other tasks.

 **Benefits:** Portable apps (everything lives inside the bundle), declarative security (profiles generated from config), and validation (`dotlnx validate`) so authors can check bundles before distributing.